What is Leadership Coaching?

 1. Discover Your Leadership Style

 There is more than one successful strategy to lead a workforce.
-Every leader can and should adapt their leadership style in relation to their personality and abilities, which would enable leaders to feel comfortable and leverage their strengths.
+Every leader can and should adapt their leadership style to their personality and abilities, which would enable leaders to feel comfortable and leverage their strengths.

 2. Acquire New Strategies for Optimal Productivity